ChrisKLoveless/Move-Lab/capstone-proposal.md

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

-  * dotnet new reactredux to build the app template.
-  * ASP .NET for server side concerns (User Login).
+  * Firestore NoSQL for server side concerns (User Login).
-  * React and Redux for client side concerns and state management.
+  * React and Firebase for client side concerns and state management.
-  * Bootstrap for styling.
+  * Bootstrap and TailwindCSS for styling.
-  * Possibly Firebase and NoSql based on weekend homework.

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.